angular/angular/aio/content/guide/lifecycle-hooks.md

 </div>

-Had the user clicked the *Update Hero* button, the log would show another `OnChanges` and two more triplets of `DoCheck`, `AfterContentChecked` and `AfterViewChecked`.
+Had the user clicked the *Update Hero* button, the log would show another `OnChanges` and two more triplets of `DoCheck`, `AfterContentChecked`, and `AfterViewChecked`.
 Notice that these three hooks fire *often*, so it is important to keep their logic as lean as possible.

 <a id="spy"></a>